TosMIC20/blog/source/_posts/phytherm3.md

 *The temperature of an ideal gas is a measure of the average kinetic energy of the constituents.*

-### Velocity distribution of gases:
+### Velocity distribution of gases

 The textbook doesn't give the derivation of Maxwell's distribution.
 But it can be derived just using existing knowledge.
+The following proof is inspired by a passage ([link](https://zhuanlan.zhihu.com/p/614405721)) on Zhihu.

-### Distribution of velocity:
+### Distribution of velocity

 What we want to do is finding a probability density function $F(\vec{v})$ for velocity vector $\vec{v}$.
 It is a function on $\mathbb{R}^3$, and can be also written as $F(v_x,v_y,v_z)$.